 The different forms are:

-- Organizations with 100 or more plan participants must file this form.
-Unlike the other Forms listed below, Form 5500 can be complex and requires additional forms to complete.
+• Organizations offering benefit plans subject to ERISA with 100 or more active participants must file this form.
+Unlike the other forms listed below, Form 5500 can be complex and requires additional forms to complete.

-- A condensed version of Form 5500 for plans with fewer than 100 plan participants that satisfy the DOL independent audit waiver, are 100% invested in eligible assets like mutual funds, and hold no employer securities.
+• A condensed version of Form 5500 for plans with fewer than 100 active participants that satisfy the DOL independent audit waiver, are 100% invested in eligible assets like mutual funds, and hold no employer securities.

-- All foreign plans that are required to file a return under Section 6058 will use this form.
+• All foreign plans filing a return under Section 6058 will use this form.

 You can use the DOL’s Form 5500 Version Selection Tool1 to help determine which form to file.
 Plan administrators can enter their plan year to get started.
 From there, the system will ask if your benefit plan is a foreign plan or if it is a one-participant plan.

 If you have a foreign plan, it will tell you to use Form 5500-EZ.
-If you select “no,” you’ll be presented with more options to help you narrow down the specific form for your organization.
-These questions include whether your plan is a multiemployer plan, if you were required to file Form M-1, and details about your plan’s investments and assets.
+If you select “no,” you'll have more options to help you narrow down the specific form for your organization.
+These questions include whether your plan is a multi-employer plan, if you need to file Form M-1, and details about your plan's investments and assets.

 What are an employer's Form 5500 filing requirements?